 For those with a “water off the duck’s back” philosophy, it may be hard to understand why anyone would fret or vex about anything.
 “Don’t worry, be happy” right?
 For the one who struggles with worry, this idea is nearly impossible to live out.
 Fear and worry can arise suddenly and linger long.
 They can sap our energy, cause a lack of sleep, drain our joy, ruin relationships, and even aggravate body aches and pains.
 They reveal a potential ignorance of or lack of faith in the sovereignty of God (Romans 8:28-29).
 Most importantly, fear and worry do not glorify the Lord.
 We can’t just flip a switch to end feelings of anxiety.
 It requires the discipline of repeated practice of biblical behavior until a new habit of trusting God is formed.

 Often times, our problems remain unsolved because they haven’t been identified biblically.
-Even secular 12 step programs recognize that step one is first admitting one has a problem.
+Even secular Twelve Step programs recognize that step one is first admitting one has a problem.
 How can we do that if we can’t even biblically articulate what our problem is, or we’ve been making excuses for it?
 So, when is worry sinful?
-When:
+Worry is sinful when:

 - Our thoughts are unproductive and/or consumed with things.